Sergiolopezflores/Gadget-Accessible-Electromagnetic-Fault-Injection/Electromagnetic Data Acquisition and System Design.md

 Figure 1: Overview of the EM-SENSE setup, displaying each component included in the gadget configuration

 # 3.1 Hardware Configuration
-The Arduino UNO R4 WiFi board is the core processing unit of EM-SENSE due to its versatility and performance capabilities, chosen for its processing power and wireless capabilities (shown in figure 2a).
+The Arduino UNO R4 WiFi board is the core processing unit of EM-SENSE due to its versatility and performance capabilities, chosen for its processing power and wireless capabilities (shown in Figure 2a).
 This hardware is equipped with the Renesas RA4M1 32-bit microcontroller (ARM Cortex M4 architecture), this board operates at a frequency of 48 MHz and offers ample memory resources (32 kB of SRAM and 256 kB of flash).
-The board supports multiple communication protocols, including UART, I2C, and SPI, facilitating flexible connectivity with peripheral components (see figure 2b.)
+The board supports multiple communication protocols, including UART, I2C, and SPI, facilitating flexible connectivity with peripheral components (see Figure 2b.)
 WiFi and Bluetooth modules (ESP32-S3) enabling wireless monitoring and remote system control via the Arduino IoT Cloud platform are included.
-The EM-SENSE prototype integrates an SD card module (in figure 2c) and a 16x2 LCD display module (LCM1602C) for autonomous data storage and real-time signal visualization (shown in figure 2d).
+The EM-SENSE prototype integrates an SD card module (in Figure 2c) and a 16x2 LCD display module (LCM1602C) for autonomous data storage and real-time signal visualization (shown in Figure 2d).
 The SD module enables data recording on microSDHC cards, ensuring a high capacity (up to 32 GB) for prolonged testing sessions.
 The LCD display provides instant feedback on detected signal intensity, enabling the identification of potential anomalies during measurement without requiring external interfacing.
 LCD Screen displays real-time relevant information about the system.
 On one hand, it shows the results of the preliminary check on the SD card reader module, confirming that there are no access issues.
 On the other hand, it provides real-time data obtained from the system, allowing us to detect any potential errors, such as zero-value measurements.
 Below, we outline the different messages that may appear on the LCD screen: